Disclaimer: Definition, Types, Examples

 What a Disclaimer Doesn’t Cover

 If a consumer files a legal claim against your company, your disclaimers will provide you with the legal lifeline you need.
 However, disclaimers don’t shield you from acts of gross negligence.
+The level of negligence required to overcome a disclaimer may vary depending on the jurisdiction.

 For example, if you’re a SaaS provider, you must ensure that you’re working in good faith to guarantee system uptime.
 This guarantee means that you’re upgrading equipment, conducting routine maintenance, and more.
 Customers can hold you liable for their associated losses when the system goes down too frequently due to carelessness.